MathAudio Guitar EQ VST/AU

 - Helps to detect and compensate for the unwanted resonances in classical and acoustic guitars.

-- Improves quality of the microphone recordings of the guitar sound.
+- Improves the quality of the microphone recordings of the guitar sound.

 - Works with microphones and piezo pickups.